matthewlong29/PareAndFlourish_Site/README.md

 Please note that this source code has not been "themed" and credit must be given for any use of it.

 ## Social Media
-You can get in contact with Pare and Flourish through social media at [Twitter](https://twitter.com/pareandflourish/), [Facebook](https://www.facebook.com/pareandflourish/), or [Instagram](https://www.instagram.com/pareandflourish/).
+You can get in contact with Pare and Flourish through [Twitter](https://twitter.com/pareandflourish/), [Facebook](https://www.facebook.com/pareandflourish/), or [Instagram](https://www.instagram.com/pareandflourish/).